 It has pretty flowers and is perfect for beginners who want to grow one.

 To put it simply, Hoya curtisii is a stunning plant.
-This plant features large, glossy leaves with a slightly undulating margin.
+Similar to hoya wayetti , this plant features large, glossy leaves with a slightly undulating margin.
 Small and ranging in color from white to pink, Hoya curtisii’s blossoms are an attractive characteristic of this plant.
 Midyear is when you’ll most likely see the blooms in full bloom.
 Depending on the climate, you can raise this plant indoors or outdoors.

 Where does hoya come from